happy family

 Eddie jolted.
 Both kids shivered at the voice that crashed through the ship like a wave.

 Dad's thunderous eyes locked onto Eddie as he stormed towards the ship.
-"You two - what the hell were you thinking!?
+"You two-- what the hell were you thinking!?
 You can't just disappear like that!
 Do you have any idea how dangerous this is!?"
 Dad didn't stop.
 He looked more worried than furious, but J.J. knew Eddie wouldn't see that.
 "If something happened to you out here; if that hull caved in or you fell and broke something, no one would have found you in time!"
 Dad kept stomping and shouting, looming over Eddie and the thin barrier he formed between J.J. and their enraged father.
 "Never, ever run off like that again!"

+The words hit them both like a hammer.
 The fury in Dad's face cracked.
 J.J. squeezed Eddie tighter.
 Dad slowed his approach with quiet, heavy steps that looked like he was holding himself back.
 He scanned the inside of the shipwreck as if he was only really looking at it now, before his eyes landed on the flag wrapped around Eddie's shoulders.
+"Eddie.
+I'm not going to hurt anyone."
+Dad wasn't yelling anymore, but his voice was firm enough to make Eddie flinch again.
+"But this was reckless.
+You're not allowed to come back here alone again.
+Either of you."

 Dad's anger flared again.
 "Then speak to me.
-I would have -"
+I would have--"

 "That's not true," Dad said quietly.
 "It's not about Tommy.
 I never wanted to erase him."
 Dad stopped and crouched just enough to be level with the kids.
 "I just want you two to be safe.
 That's all.
 Sneaking off by yourselves, climbing through rusted holes in a shipwreck?
 That's dangerous.
 I got scared.
 You scared me."